-When placing a market order, you may expect to execute a trade at a certain price given its price at that moment on the exchange.
+When placing a market order, you may expect to execute a trade at a certain price given its price on the exchange.
 However, in the time it takes to execute the trade (which only has to be a fraction of a second), the price may change, altering the profitability of your trade.
 This is known as price slippage.

 Unexpected Price Movement

 Arbitrage pricing opportunities can disappear in an instant.
-If the arbitrage trade isn’t executed instantly, prices could unexpectedly change, and change the profit potential of the trade as well.
-Timing a trade incorrectly could cause a trading loss, instead of a gain.
+If the arbitrage trade isn’t executed instantly, prices could unexpectedly change and change the profit potential of the trade as well.
+Timing a trade incorrectly could cause a trading loss instead of a gain.

 Lack of Liquidity